Barry Robson: Middlesbrough

 Robson left Celtic in January 2010 and joined his former Celtic manager Gordon Strachan at Middlesbrough along with teammates Willo Flood, Scott McDonald and Chris Killen.
-He was sent-off on his home debut against Bristol City.
+He was sent off on his home debut against Bristol City.
 He captained Middlesbrough against Peterborough United standing in for injured Gary O'Neil, and scored his first goal for the club in the seventh minute.
 His form continued as he scored two penalties against QPR on 27 February at the Riverside.
 He scored again in the Tyne-Tees derby against Newcastle on 13 March.
 Three days later he scored against Derby County at Pride Park.

 Robson scored the quickest ever goal at the Riverside on 8 September 2010 against Reading, netting after just 24 seconds in a game which Middlesbrough went on to win 3–1.
-On 2 October 2010, Robson scored a penalty in a 2–2 draw with Portsmouth, in a match where he was also sent off in, in the 86-minute.
-He scored Middlesbrough's third in a 4–0 victory over Bristol City on 15 January 2011.
-On 2 May 2011, Robson scored Middlesbrough's second goal in a 3–0 victory over Cardiff City.
-He followed this up five days later, scoring a free-kick in the first half of his team 3–0 win over Doncaster.

 Robson scored his first goal of the 2011–12 season in a 3–1 victory over Barnsley on 16 August 2011.
-On 21 August 2011, he scored the equalizer from a free kick in Middlesbrough's 3–1 win over Birmingham City.
-He followed this, three days later, by hitting his team's opener on four minutes in a 2–0 victory over Peterborough United in the second round of the 2011–12 Football League Cup.
+On 21 August 2011, he scored the equaliser from a free kick in Middlesbrough's 3–1 win over Birmingham City.
+He followed this, three days later, by hitting his team's opener after four minutes in a 2–0 victory over Peterborough United in the second round of the League Cup.
 Robson's fine goal scoring form continued with a goal against Millwall and two against Doncaster to help extend Middlesbrough's strong start to the season.
-Robson scored a stunning goal from 35 yards in the 87th minute, to give Middlesbrough a vital 1–0 home victory over Hull City on 26 December 2011.
-On 29 January 2012, Robson scored a brilliant left footed volley against Sunderland at the Stadium of Light.
-This forced an FA Cup fourth-round replay at the Riverside Stadium.
-Following injury to club captain Matthew Bates, Robson was giving the captain's armband until the end of his final season at the Riverside.
-In April, Robson was announced as the player of the year for the Middlesbrough Official Supporters Club for the 2011–12 season.
+Robson scored a goal from 35 yards in the 87th minute, to give Middlesbrough a vital 1–0 home victory over Hull City on 26 December 2011.
+On 29 January 2012, Robson scored a left footed volley against Sunderland at the Stadium of Light.
+This forced an FA Cup fourth round replay at the Riverside Stadium.
+Following an injury to club captain Matthew Bates, Robson was giving the captain's armband until the end of his final season at the Riverside.
+In April, Robson was announced as the Player of the Year by the Middlesbrough Supporters' Club for the 2011–12 season.
 On 28 April 2012, Robson played in a 2–1 loss against Watford on the last day of the season, setting up Marvin Emnes for Boro's solitary goal.
 It was his final game for Middlesbrough.